15 Car Loan Statistics to Drive Through in 2023

 - They often throw in extra fees.

-- The fine print can contain some pretty… surprising rules and regulations.
+- The fine print can contain some pretty… surprising terms and conditions.

-There are some perks to dealership financing.
+There are some perks to dealership financing, however.
 It can open doors to much better car options for people with subpar credit.
 For instance, there is no minimum Tesla financing credit score!

 “Buy here, pay here” is just another way for dealerships to make money.
 In fact, add-on services are emerging as a new income stream for them.
 F&I profit per vehicle is on the rise by up to 10%!

-The vast majority of financing institutions are noticing a drop in demand, compared to previous years.
-It’s clear that the boom of the early 2010s is coming to an end.
-But it has left a mark:
+The boom of the early 2010s may be coming to an end, but it has left a mark:

 The auto loan statistics are clear: